Michigan capital tax Guide

 Real Estate Capital Gains Tax Rules for Michigan Property Owners

-The state doesn’t care if you’re a full-time investor or someone who inherited a property from your grandmother in Saginaw.
-Profit is profit, and it gets taxed at 4.25%.
+Real estate investors are subject to different rules than homeowners.
+Every rental, flip, or investment property sale is subject to capital gains tax in Michigan.
+The state doesn’t care if you’re a full-time investor or inherited a property from your grandmother in Saginaw.
+Profit is profit and is taxed at 4.25%.

 Michigan Capital Gains Tax on Rental Property and Investment Real Estate

-First, depreciation recapture.
-If you owned a rental property in Lansing and claimed $30,000 in depreciation over the years, you’ll owe federal taxes on that $30,000 when you sell.
-Michigan treats this as ordinary income, so you’ll pay 4.25% state tax on the recapture amount.
+Michigan rental property sales have the same 4.25% rule, but there are other considerations most investors miss.
+First, the depreciation recapture.
+Let’s say you have a rental property in Lansing, and you’ve taken $30,000 in depreciation over the years.
+When you sell, you will owe federal taxes on that $30,000.
+Michigan taxes it as ordinary income, so you’ll pay 4.25% state tax on the amount of the recapture.

-Third, timing matters for federal taxes but not state taxes.
-Since Michigan doesn’t distinguish between short and long-term gains, you might choose to sell multiple properties in the same year to bunch income, or spread sales across years to manage federal tax brackets.
+Third, timing matters for federal taxes, but not for state taxes.
+Michigan does not differentiate between short-term and long-term gains, so you may want to sell several properties in the same year to bunch income, or spread sales across years to manage federal tax brackets.
+This is especially true given the present real estate market in Michigan.
+There is a strong appreciation across the state, and investors are seeing good opportunities to cash out of appreciated properties.

 Agricultural Land and Farm Property Capital Gains Tax in Michigan